PrefectHQ/prefect/docs/concepts/deployments.md

 Of course, complexity always has a price.
 The worker approach has more components and may be more difficult to debug and understand.

 !!! note "You don't have to commit to one approach"
-    There is nothing that requires you to use one and only one of these approaches for your deployments - you can mix and match as your use cases evolve.
+    There is nothing that requires you to use one and only one of these approaches for your deployments.
+You can mix and match based on the needs of each flow.
+Further, you can change the deployment approach for a particular flow as its needs evolve.
     For example, you might use workers for your expensive machine learning pipelines, but use the serve mechanics for smaller, more frequent file-processing pipelines.